runxuanjiang/math_and_programming_notes/systems_design/systems_design_primer.md

 * Strong consistency - Reads will always see a write after the write returns (i.e. the server acks)

 ## Availability Patterns
-* Master-slave or master-master servers - one server (or two) serve all the requests, and there is backups that can become active if the master fails.
+* Master-slave or master-master servers (fail-over) - one server (or two) serve all the requests, and there is backups that can become active if the master fails.
+* Replication - also uses master-master or master-slave, but for data.

 ## Domain Name System (DNS)
 * Service that translates domain names (like google.com) to ip addresses of servers that can be sent requests.
     * DNS is hierarchical, with authoritative servers at the top level and at the lower levels, servers that cache results from the top-level servers.
-    * There are services for routing traffic, such as round robin, latency-based, and geography based.
+    * There are services (like CloudFlare) for routing traffic, such as round robin, latency-based, and geography based.
 I.e. load balancing Algorithms

 * 5 common load-balancing algorithms: